-During the year, to the best knowledge of the management, except for the non-compliance with Rule 17.104 of the GEM Listing Rules as set out in the Corporate Governance Report on the annual report, the Group has complied with the relevant standards, laws and regulations that have a significant impact to our businesses.
+During the year, to the best knowledge of the management, except for the non-compliance with Rule 17.104 of the GEM Listing Rules as set out in the Corporate Governance Report on page 18 of this annual report, the Group has complied with the relevant standards, laws and regulations that have a significant impact to our businesses.
 At the same time, the Group always maintains a safe working environment for staff in accordance with relevant safety policies.